IgniteUI/indigo-design-docfx/en/components/text.md

 ## Text

-Use the Text Component Symbol to display the content of a title or paragraph string that is not interactive such as the content of a news article or blog post.
+Use the Text Component Symbol to display the content of a title or paragraph string that is not interactive, such as the content of a news article or blog post.

 ### Text Demo